Lightstreamer/Lightstreamer-kafka-connector/README.md

 ### Connection Settings

-The Lightstreamer Kafka Connector allows the configuration of separate independent connections to different Kafka clusters.
+The Lightstreamer Kafka Connector allows the configuration of separate independent connections to different Kafka broker/clusters.

 Every single connection is configured via the definition of its own Data Adapter through the `data_provider` block.
 At least one connection must be provided.

-Since the Kafka Connector manages the physical connection to Kafka by wrapping an internal Kafka Consumer, many configuration settings in the Data Adapter are identical to those required by the usual Kafka Consumer configuration.
+Since the Kafka Connector manages the physical connection to Kafka by wrapping an internal Kafka Consumer, several configuration settings in the Data Adapter are identical to those required by the usual Kafka Consumer configuration.

 #### General Parameters